dimajix/flowman/docs/spec/target/copy.md

-# Flowman Copy Target
+# Copy Target

-The copy target can be used to copy contents of one data set to another.
+The `copy` target can be used to copy contents of one data set to another.
 A dataset can be 'file', 'mapping', 'relation' or other supported types.

 ## Example